apigeecs/apigee-migrate-tool/README.md

 You can run the export and import tasks separately for each kind of org data.
 When you do, be sure to run them in the proper sequence.
 Some kinds of data are dependent on the presence of others in order to succesfully import or export.

+> Keep in mind that `delete` tasks -- which operate on the "to" org -- require the presence of exported data in this tool's data folder.
+The `delete` tasks use the exported data to discover what should be deleted from the "to" org.

 #### Sequence for exporting data
 ```
 grunt exportProducts